-Time (FTE Descriptor: Demonstrates or practices appropriate: months of training) Reflective learning strategies to aid learning and improve performance. clinical situations Effective working with different teams, departments, professional groups and external agencies.
-31-36 Applies ICP-derived learning to a Histopathology context.
-Reflects regularly, particularly after exposure to new areas of practice. , , , Applies the skills learnt in ICP to Histopathology.
-37-48 range of routine activities and covering the findings as they emerge mindful of conveying Takes on roles and increasing levels of responsibility within teams and adapts accordingly.
-49-60 Demonstrates reflective learning with particular focus on complex and difficult situations and cases.
-Is comfortable and experienced with personal approach to reflective practice as a standard tool in lifelong learning.
-Routinely demonstrates ability to adapt and work effectively with different teams.
+Time (FTE Descriptor: Demonstrates or practises app ropriate: months of training) Reflective learning strategies to aid learning and improve performance Application of knowledge to adapt to new clinical situations Effective working with different teams, departments, professional groups and external agencies Applies ICP-derived learning to a histopathology context.
+Reflects regularly, particularly after exposure to new areas of practice Applies the skills learnt in ICP to histopathology and gains a basic understanding of the common clinical scenarios encountered Applies the skills learnt in ICP to histopathology 37-48 Demonstrates reflective learning in a wide range of routine activities and covering the entire scope of practice Actively seeks relevant clinical information and adapts knowledge appropriately to new findings as they emerge, mindful of conveying an appropriate level of certainty Takes on roles and increasing levels of responsibility within teams and adapts accordingly 49-60 Demonstrates reflective learning with particular focus on complex and difficult situations and cases Is comfortable and experienced with personal approach to reflective practice as a standard tool in lifelong learning Can apply and adapt knowledge to dynamic clinical situations and when under pressure with support from senior colleagues as appropriate Routinely demonstrates ability to adapt and work effectively with different teams

-Specialty Specific Capabilities in Practice CiP 8: Able to demonstrate leadership and management within the laboratory setting for the benefit of patient care
+Specialty CiPs CiP 8: Able to demonstrate leadership and management within the laboratory setting for the benefit of patient care.

-Time (FTE Descriptor: Demonstrat es or practices appropria months of training) structure, resources Awareness of scientific and managerial developments that may affect the organisation and delivery of Pathology services Understanding of method validation Using Internal Quality Control and External Quality Assurance to maintain and enhance quality 31-36 Histopathology services Can describe current developments in Histopathology and their effects on organisation and delivery of services. cases commonly prepared Applies ICP-derived learning to a Histopathology context Describes the value of internal and external quality control within Histopathology.
-37-48 anticipate advantages and disadvantages of different laboratory and Can summarise new developments in Histopathology to relevant stake holders and to suggest how they might affect organisation and service delivery.
-Can contribute to the writing of a business case depending on local opportunities.
-Understands the value of method validation.
-Contributes to quality control within Histopathology.
-49-60 consultations around the structure of laboratory Actively participates in local departmental strategic planning, keeping stakeholders engaged.
-Contributes to writing or discussion of business cases in the department with stakeholders.
-Understands the value of method validation.
-Contributes to quality control within Forensic Histopathology.
+Time (FTE Descriptor: Demonstrat es or practises appropria te: months of training) Understanding of the structure, resources and legislation surrounding laboratory practice Awareness of scientific and managerial developments that may affect the organisation and delivery of pathology services Understanding of method validation Using internal quality control and external quality assurance to maintain and enhance quality 31-36 Can describe current developments in histopathology and their effects on organisation and delivery of services Understands the types and contexts of business cases commonly prepared in histopathology Applies ICP-derived learning to a histopathology context Describes the value of internal and external quality control within histopathology 37-48 anticipate advantages and disadvantages of different laboratory and mortuary structures.
+Can summarise new developments in histopathology to relevant stakeholders and suggest how they might affect organisation and service delivery Can contribute to the writing of a business case, depending on local opportunities Understands the value of method validation Contributes to quality control within histopathology 49-60 1 Understands the value of method validation Contributes to quality control within forensic histopathology

-CiP 9: Able to use laboratory and other services effectively in the investigation, diagnosis, and management of patients, relatives, and the deceased
+CiP 9: Able to use laboratory and other services effectively in the investigation, diagnosis, and management of patients, relatives, and the deceased.